 Assertive communication is a great way to make sure that both people are getting a chance to voice their needs/opinions and that all people are feeling respected.
 It’s not easy, but it can be worth it.
 Also, being assertive is expected in a lot of places in North America, it’s what a lot of schools teach and what employers often look for in job interviews and on the job.

 However, we know that assertive communication is not always the best.
-For example, in some other cultures showing respect can be putting other people’s voices before yours or NOT looking people in the eyes.
+Sometimes we need to use our best judgment in choosing what type of communication style to use especially when safety is concerned or when we feel threatened.
+Communication is also shown differently across cultures.
+For example, in some cultures communicating respectfully can mean putting other people’s voices before your own or not looking people in the eyes.